molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monster:</span> Yep.
 [Smart contracts](https://en.wikipedia.org/wiki/Smart_contract), I think that that's coming.
 And I think it can be done in a legal way.
 We've hired a bunch of people to go work on this Fraktion project, f-r-a-k-t-i-o-n.

-<span class="transcript-speaker">HF:</span> How's the security of that project?
+<span class="transcript-speaker">High Fidelity:</span> How's the security of that project?
 How's the security of that project?
 Like, if the security of that project isn't 100%, then at every possible chance that contract's going to be altered, right?
 So, how do you verify that it's 100% secure?
 Because as I think we've all learned recently, nothing's 100% secure.

 <span class="transcript-speaker">Monster:</span> You cut out there.